Maurice Maeterlinck: Career

 In 1910 he met the 18-year-old actress Renée Dahon during a rehearsal of The Blue Bird.
-She became his lighthearted companion.
-After having been nominated by Carl Bildt, a member of the Swedish Academy, he received the Nobel Prize for Literature in 1911, which also served to lighten his spirits.
-By 1913 he had become more openly socialist and sided with the Belgian trade unions against the Catholic party during a strike.
+She became his companion.
+After having been nominated by Carl Bildt, a member of the Swedish Academy, he received the Nobel Prize for Literature in 1911, which served to lighten his spirits.
+By 1913, he had become more openly socialist and sided with the Belgian trade unions against the Catholic party during a strike.
 He began to study mysticism and lambasted the Catholic Church in his essays for misconstruing the history of the universe.
 By a decree of 26 January 1914, the Roman Catholic Church placed his opera omnia on the Index Librorum Prohibitorum.

 When Germany invaded Belgium in 1914, Maeterlinck wished to join the French Foreign Legion, but his application was denied due to his age.
 He and Leblanc decided to leave Grasse for a villa near Nice, where he spent the next decade of his life.
 He gave speeches on the bravery of the Belgian people and placed the blame upon all Germans for the war.
-Although his patriotism and his indifference to the harm he was doing to his standing in Germany do him credit, his reputation as a great sage who stood above current affairs was damaged by his political involvement.
+His reputation as a great sage who stood above current affairs was damaged by his political involvement.